Medically reviewed by Drugs.com. Last updated on June 22, 2020.

 Halofantrine: Lanthanum may decrease the serum concentration of Halofantrine.
 Management: Administer halofantrine at least two hours before or after lanthanum.
 Consider therapy modification

 HMG-CoA Reductase Inhibitors (Statins): May decrease the serum concentration of Lanthanum.
 Management: Administer HMG-CoA reductase inhibitors at least two hours before or after lanthanum.
 Consider therapy modification

 Quinolones: Lanthanum may decrease the serum concentration of Quinolones.
 Management: Administer oral quinolone antibiotics at least one hour before or four hours after lanthanum.
-Exceptions: Gemifloxacin; LevoFLOXacin (Oral Inhalation); Lomefloxacin.
 Consider therapy modification

 Tetracyclines: Lanthanum may decrease the serum concentration of Tetracyclines.
 Management: Administer oral tetracycline antibiotics at least two hours before or after lanthanum.
 Consider therapy modification

 Thyroid Products: Lanthanum may decrease the serum concentration of Thyroid Products.
-Management: Administer oral thyroid products at least two hours before or after lanthanum.
+Management: Separate the administration of thyroid products and lanthanum by at least 4 hours.
 Consider therapy modification

 Abdominal x-rays may have a radiopaque appearance.